 Salsa in Puerto Rico

-Salsa, a Latin music and dance genre, has deep roots that intertwine with the rich history of Puerto Rico.
-More than just rhythm and movement, salsa represents a cultural expression that is deeply rooted in the Caribbean island.
+Salsa, a Latin-origin musical and dance genre, has deep roots that intertwine with Puerto Rico’s rich cultural history.
+More than just a rhythm and movement, salsa is a powerful expression of identity, community, and resistance, witnessing the island’s evolution through the decades.

-The Puerto Rican Touch: Rhythm and Electrifying Energy
+The Puerto Rican Touch: Rhythm and Electric Energy

 From the Streets of New York to the Shores of Puerto Rico